 OBAGI BLUE SKIN PEEL

-I certainly wouldn’t want to go through it, because I think it would be very uncomfortable (and for me, fairly frightening), but because of these socks, I can see how the Obagi Blue Skin Peel would work as an effective anti-ageing treatment.
+I can see how an Obagi Blue Skin Peel would work as an effective anti-ageing treatment.
 There was one stubborn and very deep crack on my right heel that even the best pedicurist and chiropodist couldn’t tackle and it’s gone!
 There’s not even a faint line, just smooth, healthy pink skin.

 I can’t recommend this very reasonably priced product enough, although the treatment HAS to be carried out before sandal weather!